Relaxation Critical Dynamics with Emergent Symmetry

-To reveal the ``dangerous" aspect of DISV in nonequilibrium relaxation dynamics, we investigate the evolution of the angular order parameter $\phi_q$.
-Here we find that the relaxation process of $\phi_q$ exhibits a remarkable two-stage evolution, distinctly different from other quantities.
+However, that is not the full picture.
+More strikingly, we here reveal the ``dangerous'' side of DISV in nonequilibrium relaxation dynamics by investigating the evolution of the angular order parameter $\phi_q$.
+We find that the relaxation process of $\phi_q$ exhibits a remarkable two-stage evolution.

-In the short-time stage, $\phi_q$ is close to $1$, where the magnitude decay of $M$ overwhelms the angular dispersion.
-In this case, $\phi_q$ should be dimensionless as learned from the equilibrium scaling~\cite{Shao2020prl,Patil2021prb}.
-Therefore, the dynamic scaling form of $\phi_q$ should have two relevant scaling variables, giving $\phi_q(t,L)=f_{\phi}^s(tL^{-z},tL^{-z'})$.
-By rescaling $t$ as $tL^{-z}$, we find good collapse at short times, suggesting that $tL^{-z}$ dominates the scaling function $f_{\phi}^s$, as shown in Fig.~\ref{fig:figure2} (d2).
+In the short-time stage, $\phi_q$ is close to $1$.
+Thus it should be dimensionless as learned from the equilibrium scaling~\cite{Shao2020prl,Patil2021prb}.
+According to Eq.~(\ref{eq:generalscaling}), the dynamic scaling form of $\phi_q$ reads $\phi_q(t,L)=f_{\phi}^s(tL^{-z},tL^{-z'})$.
+By rescaling $t$ as $tL^{-z}$, we find good collapse at short times, suggesting that $tL^{-z}$ dominates the scaling function $f_{\phi}^s$, as shown in Fig.~\ref{fig:figure2}(d2).
 Therefore, in the short-time stage, $\phi_q$ satisfies

-However, in the long-time stage, the relaxation of $\phi_q$ apparently deviates from Eq.~(\ref{eq:phiqlarge}) as shown in Fig.~\ref{fig:figure2} (d2).
+In contrast, in the long-time stage, the relaxation of $\phi_q$ apparently deviates from Eq.~(\ref{eq:phiqlarge}) as shown in Fig.~\ref{fig:figure2}(d2).
 A distinct scaling form of $\phi_q$ for long times is required.
-It has been found that in equilibrium, for finite-size systems discrete $Z_q$ symmetry can still cast itself at the critical point and $\phi_q\propto L^{-|y_q|}$~\cite{Shao2020prl}.
+It has been found that in equilibrium, for finite-size systems discrete $Z_q$ symmetry makes $\phi_q$ obey $\phi_q\propto L^{-|y_q|}$ with $y_q$ the scaling dimension of DISV~\cite{Shao2020prl}.
 Considering Eq.~(\ref{eq:generalscaling}), one expects that the dynamic scaling form should be $\phi_q\propto L^{-|y_q|}f_{\phi}^l(tL^{-z},tL^{-z'})$.
-To make out the dominant variable in $f_{\phi}^l$, $\phi_q$ is rescaled by $\phi_qL^{|y_q|}$ with $y_q=-1.27(1)$ for $q=5$~\cite{Shao2020prl}, and for $t$, the two cases of $tL^{-z}$, $tL^{-z'}$ are shown in Figs.~\ref{fig:figure2} (d3) and (d4), respectively.
-It is evident that $tL^{-z'}$, rather than $tL^{-z}$, can successfully collapse all the rescaled curves at long times.
-The value $z'\approx 2.25$ is determined by data-collapse analyses in Fig.~\ref{fig:figure2} (d4).
-Therefore, the long-time scaling form of $\phi_q$ should be
+To make out the dominant variable in $f_{\phi}^l$, $\phi_q$ is rescaled by $\phi_qL^{|y_q|}$ with $y_q=-1.27(1)$ for $q=5$~\cite{Shao2020prl}, and for $t$, both cases of $tL^{-z}$, $tL^{-z'}$ are shown for comparison in Figs.~\ref{fig:figure2}(d3) and (d4), respectively.
+Strikingly, we find that $tL^{-z'}$ with $z'= 2.25$, rather than $tL^{-z}$, can successfully collapse all the rescaled curves at long times, demonstrating the long-time scaling form of $\phi_q$ should be

-The new dynamic exponent $z'$ arises to characterize the typical time scale of the transverse fluctuations between different domains at long times, which is very different from the case of Model A with $3$D XY universality class, in which the longitudinal and transverse modes share the same dynamic exponent $z$~\cite{Tauber2014book}.
-This additional $z'$ remarkably reflects that the DISV is relevant in the long-time relaxation of $\phi_q$.